Police: 1 deputy killed, 2 wounded in ambush at Houston bar

-HOUSTON (AP) — Three constable deputies were shot in an ambush early Saturday morning while working an extra shift at a Houston bar, leaving one deputy dead and two others wounded, authorities in Texas said.
+HOUSTON (AP) — A man with an AR-15-style rifle ambushed three constable deputies outside a Houston bar early Saturday, killing one and leaving two others wounded, authorities in Texas said.

-The Harris County constable deputies were working at the 45 North Bar and Lounge when they responded to a disturbance outside the business around 2:15 a.m., Jones said.
+The constable deputies were working extra security jobs at the 45 Norte Sports Bar when two of them responded to a witness’ report of a suspected robbery outside the business around 2:15 a.m., according to Harris County Precinct 4 Constable Mark Herman.

-They were trying to arrest someone when another person with a rifle ambushed them and opened fire on the deputies from behind, Jones said, according to preliminary information from the scene.
+The two deputies were trying to arrest someone when another person with an AR-15-style rifle ambushed them and opened fire on them from behind, Herman’s office said in a statement posted on Facebook.
+The third deputy heard the gunshots and was shot when he came to help.

-One deputy was shot in the back and another was shot in the foot, said Mark Herman, Harris County Constable Precinct 4.
-The third deputy was pronounced dead at the hospital.
+One of the first deputies who was shot, Kareem Atkins, died from his wounds, according to the constable’s office.
+Atkins, 30, recently returned to work after parental leave and leaves behind a wife and 2-month-old baby, the statement said.

-It was unclear whether the deputies returned fire, Jones said.
-He said Houston police were still investigating, but authorities believe the disturbance may have been a robbery that the constables stopped.
+The constable’s office identified the other deputies as Darrell Garrett, 28, and Juqaim Barthen, 26.
+Garrett was shot in the back and was in intensive care after undergoing surgery.
+The office did not provide an update on Barthen’s condition, but Herman previously had told reporters that he was shot in the foot.

 Constables are licensed peace officers who perform various law enforcement functions, according to the Texas Association of Counties.